huggingface/candle/candle-book/src/guide/hello_world.md

 ## Using a `Linear` layer.

-Now that we have this, we might want to complexity a little, for instance by adding `bias` and creating the classical `Linear` layer.
+Now that we have this, we might want to complexify things a bit, for instance by adding `bias` and creating the classical `Linear` layer.
 We can do as such

 ```rust